-The FSC Rocky shore name trail features the most common limpets, mussels, periwinkles, topshells, starfish, crabs, shore fishes and other animals you are likely to see, as well as seaweeds, lichens and encrusting sponges.
-Simple yes/no questions guide you to the colour illustrations for each group.
-Text on the reverse side describes what to look for in each group.
+It features colour paintings of the most common limpets, mussels, periwinkles, topshells, starfish, crabs and fishes you might see, plus seaweeds, lichens and sponges.
+Use the trail’s straightfoward yes/no questions to find out the names.
+Then text on the reverse side describes what to look for in each group.

 Almost every major group of animals has a representative on the rocky shore.
 Sponges are simple animals that filter food particles from seawater.
 Sea anemones have a soft body and stinging tentacles.
 Molluscs are soft-bodied animals, but many have shells.
-They include bivalves like mussels, and rocky shore snails like limpets and topshells.
+They include bivalves-like mussels, and rocky shore snails like limpets and topshells.
 Crustaceans are very common, and include lobsters, crabs and barnacles.
 Other exciting finds in rockpools include starfish, sea urchins, brittlestars and sea squirts.

 The dominant plant-like organisms of rocky shores, the seaweeds, are all algae.
 Unlike plants, seaweeds do not have true roots, stems or leaves.
 Instead the holdfast, stipe and frond perform the function of these tissues.
 Like most plants, seaweeds use the sun’s energy to make sugars through photosynthesis.
 Seaweeds are divided into three groups: brown, red and green.